ryanramorris16/blackjack-projects/README.md

 - hitStrategy - determines if you should hit

 **These functions currently need to be ran in order to output the correct outcome**

+## Helper.py

+Python script to open a GUI for inputs on player's hand and dealer's upcard.